Cook Like Czechs

 Instructions

-- Take the butter and cream cheese out of the refrigerator in time for them to come to room temperature.
+• Before you start cooking: Take 1 stick unsalted butter and 4 ounces cream cheese out of the refrigerator at least two hours in advance to allow them to come to room temperature.

-- Put the butter, cream cheese, and flour in a larger bowl.
-Start mixing the ingredients with a fork first.
-Only when the dough has come together in a homogeneous mass, knead the dough smooth with your hands.
+• Put the butter, cream cheese, and 1 ¼ cups all-purpose flour in a large bowl.
+Begin mixing the ingredients with a fork.
+Once the dough has come together into a homogeneous mass, knead it with your hands until smooth.

-- Wrap the dough in cling film and place in the freezer (not the fridge) for 10-15 minutes, but no longer.
+• Wrap the dough in plastic wrap and place it in the freezer for 10-15 minutes, but no longer.

-- Lightly dust the work surface with flour to prevent the dough from sticking to it.
-Roll the dough into as regular a rectangle as possible to a thickness of ⅛ inch.
+• Lightly dust the work surface with flour to prevent the dough from sticking.
+Roll the dough into a rectangle, as evenly as possible, to a thickness of ⅛ inch.

-- Cut the rolled-out dough into squares of approximately 2.½ inches.
-Place about 1 to 1.½ teaspoons of jam in the middle of each square.
+• Cut the rolled-out dough into squares of approximately 2 ½ inches.
+Place about 1 to 1 ½ teaspoons of filling in the middle of each square.

-- Using a kitchen knife, lift opposite ends of the dough and fold them one by one over the filling.
-Finally, press the folded ends of the dough lightly together.
+• Using a kitchen knife, lift opposite corners of the dough and fold them one by one over the filling.
+Press the folded ends of the dough together to seal.

-- Carefully transfer kolacky cookies to a baking sheet lined with baking paper.
+• Carefully transfer the Kolacky cookies to a baking sheet lined with parchment paper.

-- Preheat the oven to 340 °F (170 °C).
-Place the baking sheet with kolacky in the preheated oven and bake for about 15 minutes until golden.
+• Preheat the oven to 340 °F. Place the baking sheet with kolacky in the preheated oven and bake for about 15 minutes, until golden.

 Notes